ahmedSamir50/CrossWorkersResourcesSimple/README.md

 email implementation should ONLY write to console “EMAIL SENT TO admin@admin.com FOR CREATED BOOKING WITH ID {Id}”.
 For this task there is no need for real email sending and it is only mocked with console write.
+--
+Please restore the neugets
+navigate to \CrossWorkersResourcesSimple-master\BookingSampleAPIs\ClientApp\booking-ang\ and npm install run the application from visual studio if it oens the swagger page please remove to the application base url